We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 This copper-infused nylon splint is geared toward helping sports injuries, like jams and sprains, to heal.
 The compression strap fits around your wrist.
 You can adjust the splint to your finger’s width, even on your pinky finger.

-Reviewers say it’s super durable and can be reused again and again, and that it’s soft enough to wear all day during your regular activities.
+Reviewers say it’s super durable, it can be reused repeatedly, and it’s soft enough to wear all day during your regular activities.

 This might not be the best brace to wear overnight for arthritis or trigger finger relief, as the strap can easily loosen while you’re sleeping.